HomeLatest NewsEnterprise ITSmart manufacturing: Digital Technologies to be vital, say experts

 At a time when increased visibility across factory floor and supply chain operations are gaining importance more than ever to boost productivity and gain competitive advantage, adopting smart digital technologies or smart manufacturing has become imperative for manufacturing firms, say experts.

-Smart manufacturing, which is the automation of the manufacturing sector, includes the convergence of operational technology (OT) such as SCADA, industrial control systems and connected devices with (IT).
-The process employs controls, advanced analytics such as artificial intelligence (AI), (IoT) and, fixed and wireless connectivity.
+Smart manufacturing, which is the automation of the manufacturing sector, includes the convergence of operational technology (OT) such as SCADA, industrial control systems and connected devices with information technology (IT).
+The process employs computer controls, advanced analytics such as artificial intelligence (AI), of things (IoT) and, fixed and wireless connectivity.

 Broadly speaking, manufacturers are looking to bring in visibility across the supply chain, customize the production process, automate certain processes for workplace safety and incorporate analytics to predict operations performance and forecast product demand to make informed production-related decisions.